 St Margaret’s Road/McKee Avenue Roundabout Pedestrian Improvement Scheme

 This scheme improves pedestrian safety and accessibility at the St Margaret’s Road/McKee Avenue Roundabout.
-It is currently in the Statutory Processes and Public Consultation phase.
+It is currently in the Detailed Design and Procurement phase.

 The St Margaret’s Road/McKee Avenue Roundabout Pedestrian Improvement scheme will enhance pedestrian safety and accessibility by installing new signalised pedestrian crossings on the southwestern arm (St Margaret’s Road) and the southeastern arm (McKee Avenue) of the roundabout.